Pairing a suit with a t-shirt isn’t a look only celebrities can pull off at their movie premieres.

 Sure, people wear t-shirts year-round, but they are easier to justify with your suit when the weather is warm.

-Also, a t-shirt looks more natural during the hot summer months.
+Therefore, a T-shirt makes a more natural outfit during the hot summer days.

 It’s the time of year when there’s no school, and families leave town for summer vacation.